ESTformer: Transformer utilising spatiotemporal dependencies for electroencephalogram super-resolution: Methodology

-In the implementation, considering the 3D spatial positional encoding of EEG electrodes, the SSA sets the number of heads for the MSA in Eq. \eqref{eq:SSA} as 3.
-On the other hand, considering the 1D temporal positional encoding of EEG sampling points, the TSA sets the number of heads for the MSA in Eq. \eqref{eq:TSA} as 1 (not using the multi-head mechanism).
+In the implementation, considering the 3D spatial positional encoding of the EEG electrodes, the SSA sets the number of heads for the MSA to three.
+However, considering the 1D temporal positional encoding of EEG sampling points, the TSA sets the number of heads for the MSA to one (not using the multihead mechanism).